 With most personal injury attorneys, you won’t owe them anything if they lose your case.
 If they win, either in court or during settlement negotiations, your legal fees will be deducted from your awarded compensation.

 Remember—your lawyer only makes money if you do, which puts you on the same side.
-Contact Petrov Law Firm to schedule a free consultation to discuss your case today.
+Contact Petrov Personal Injury Lawyers to schedule a free consultation to discuss your case today.